Dpdl-io/DpdlEngine/README.md

 ## Why Dpdl?

-Dpdl can be used for rapid application development to implement applications in various domains, in particular also for small memory footprint devices and is ideal for teaching and research.
+Dpdl is suitable for rapid application development in various domains, in particular also for small development of applications on small memory footprint devices, and can be used as embedded scripting engine for various applications.

+The main nature of Dpdl is for enabling rapid development, code reuse and allow a high degree of portability.
+Dpdl has also built-in constructs to enable dynamic AI generated code.

 The 'DpdlPacket' data container is a highly optimized way to store, query and access data on devices that have limited memory and storage capabilities.

-The main nature of Dpdl is for enabling rapid development, code reuse and allow a high degree of portability.
-Dpdl has also buillt-in constructs to enable dynamic AI generated code.

 **Dpdl can be used as:**